-Sky customers also get a bunch of extras - but not as many as those with BT.
-Sky TV can be thoroughly enhanced with extra channels, such as Sky Sports and Sky Movies (though don’t forget, you’ll have to pay), and you get Sky’s mobile online player Sky Go for free.
+Sky TV can be enhanced with Sky Sports and Sky Movies (though don’t forget, you’ll have to pay), and you get Sky’s mobile online player Sky Go for free.
 Broadband customers will get parental controls through the much-touted Sky Shield software.
-You can also get online for free with Sky wi-fi hotspots.
-But as these hotspots only number in the thousands, rather than the millions, this service pales in comparison to BT’s.
+You can also get online for free with Sky wi-fi hotspots, although these are fewer in number than BT's.

 Sky is the clear winner when it comes to TV channel choice and customer service, and has truly unlimited downloads on its broadband.
 However, these two heavyweight providers are equally matched when it comes to widely available download speed.

 Need help choosing the right deal?